margo/specification/system-design/margo-api-reference/workload-api/device-api/deployment-status.md

 # Deployment Status

-While applying a new desired state the device's management client MUST provide the Workload Fleet Manager API endpoint with an indication of the current workload deployment status.
-This is done calling the Device API's `device status` endpoint.
+While applying a new desired state, the device's management client MUST provide the Workload Fleet Manager service with an indication of the current workload deployment status.
+This is done by calling the Device API's `device status` endpoint.

 ### Route and HTTP Methods